 I’m Rachael and I created Scorpio Book Dreams as an outlet for my book obsession.
 I have ME/CFS so spend A LOT of time reading.
 The escapism of books has made my condition more bearable and the bookish community over on Litsy have been life-savers.
+It’s where I met my bookish twin who I chat with everyday.

 Top 5 Books: